Magazines are written for the general public. They often have a lot of advertisements in them.

 |

-EBSCO publishing company has an informative PDF charting the differences between general magazines, trade publications, and peer reviewed journals.
+EBSCO Publishing Company has an informative PDF charting the differences between general magazines, trade publications, and peer-reviewed journals.
 A link to the document is below.

 The flowchart below is from an article cited under the chart.
 (Reading the article or memorizing the chart is not required!)